SAIL Mentorship

 4. Annual Review and Mentee Debrief

-1. Towards the end of the year, mentees will report-out on their annual progress toward their 3-year and 1-year goals, reflecting on what they have achieved compared to what they expected to achieve.
-They will adjust their 3-year vision accordingly and set new annual goals for the year ahead.
+1. Towards the end of the year, mentees report-out on their annual progress toward their 3-year and 1-year goals, reflecting on what they have achieved compared to what they expected to achieve.
+They then adjust their 3-year vision accordingly and set new annual goals for the year ahead.

 Early February: interviews and final selection of 4 participating businesses